KarunyaRaghavan/Excel-Projects/README.md

 # Projects
-All Data Analytics Projects I have worked on.
+All Analytical Projects I have worked on in Microsoft Excel.